lambdamikel/BluePillCPC/README.md

 purely in software, using Interupt Request Handlers (ISRs).
 CPC IO requests hence cause interupts to the BluePill firmware program.
 At the same time, MIDI data also generates interupts.
-If there are too interupts being generated from highly complex incoming MIDI data, then the BluePill might not have enough processing speed to also serve the CPC-generated interupts in a timely fashion, hence violating the Z80 IO port protocol and crashing the system.
+If there are too many interupts being generated from highly complex incoming MIDI data, then the BluePill might not have enough processing speed to also serve the CPC-generated interupts in a timely fashion concurrently, hence violating the Z80 IO port protocol, crashing the system.

 The songs on `ULTIMIDI2.dsk` and `ULTMIDI3.dsk` are at the absolut limit of what can be recorded in REALTIME with the CPC + BluePill